-The coronavirus disease 2019 (COVID-19) pandemic, the greatest challenge the world has faced since World War Two, has turned the world upside down.
+The coronavirus disease 2019 (COVID-19) pandemic, the greatest challenge the world has faced since World War II, has turned the world upside down.
 To stop its spread locally and globally, countries all over the world have imposed varying degrees of lockdown activities, together with modified socialisation practices aimed at reducing virus transmission risks.
 It has indeed changed the way the people do things, creating what has now been termed the “new normal.”

 This “new normal” has likewise affected economic activity globally, presenting unique challenges that businesses have had to work around.
-While small enterprises have been most affected – struggling to survive during government-imposed lockdowns – even the big, established ones have been forced to adjust.
+While small enterprises have been most affected – struggling to survive during government imposed lockdowns – even the big, established ones have been forced to adjust.
 Of the companies included in the Fortune 1000, 94% are also experiencing operational disruptions because of COVID-19.

 This means that impact investors – including their portfolio companies – are also facing similar difficulties as other businesses and companies.
 The Bridgespan Group, a leading social impact consultant and advisor to non-profits and NGOs, philanthropists, and investors, has said that in these uncertain times, “they … are facing tough decisions about short-term responses and longer-term effects.”